 First, never bring anybody else's questions to me.
-Bring the questioner because I cannot answer anybody else's question.
-The questioner has to be here, in my presence, because deep down my presence is the answer - not what I say, but what I am.
+Bring the questioner, because I cannot answer anybody else's question.
+The questioner has to be here, in my presence, because deep down, my presence is the answer - not what I say, but what I am.
 Never bring borrowed questions.
 If it is not yours, it is meaningless.
-Tell the owner of your hotel, "You can come," and if he is really interested, he should come.
+You tell the owner of your hotel, "You can come," and if he is really interested, he should come.
 I don't think he is interested in God or in anything - maybe curious, but curious people are just stupid.

 Any stupid person can be curious.
-To really be an inquirer, one needs great intelligence.
+To be really an enquirer, one needs great intelligence.

-Now, if he is interested, I am here in Pune, and he runs a hotel here.
-You are here from faraway countries, he has not come.
+Now, if he is interested, I am here in Poona, and he runs a hotel here.
+You are here from faraway countries, and he has not come.
 He is not interested, he is just curious.
 He is not ready to stake anything, not even coming here.
 It is not very costly to come here; he could have come.
 And he knows you are coming here every day, and he knows that you are a sannyasin.
 He knows that you have staked your life, you have gambled with your life, and he has not even become interested.

-Never bring such questions to me.
-This type of question is foolish; it cannot be answered because unless you ask intensely, unless you ask from the very core of your being, the question is irrelevant.
+NEVER bring such questions to me.
+This type of question is foolish; it cannot be answered - because unless you ask intensely, unless you ask from the very core of your being, the question is irrelevant.
 The question becomes relevant only when you are behind it and you are ready to do something for it: you are ready to pay for it.

 God is not available to such people.
 They are not ready to pay anything.
 They want God very cheaply.
-They want God secondhand.
+They want God second-hand.
 Now, you will listen to my answer, and then you will go and tell him.
-First, you don't know; you will not listen to what I say.
-You are bound to carry a wrong message.
-Of course, your mind will come in, you will distort it, you will add something, you will delete something from it, you will color it with your own mind, with your own interpretation, and then you will take it to him.
-It is already dead; you have killed it, and then you go and give it to him.
+First, you don't know; you will not listen to what I say, you are bound to carry some wrong message.
+Of course, your mind will come in, you will distort it: you will add something, you will delete something from it, you will color it with your own mind, with your own interpretation, and then you will take it to him.
+It is already dead; you have killed it.
+Then you go and give it to him.

-If inquiries are possible in this way, then books are available.
-He should go and consult a library; all the answers are written there.
+And if in this way enquiries are possible, then books are available.
+He should go and consult a library; all answers are written there.
 And he must have read something, otherwise the question would not arise.
-He must have heard the word God.
+He must have heard the word 'god'.

 Never do these things.
 If somebody asks such a question, drag him to me.
-Tell him, "Come and face this man directly."
-But I suspect that the question is yours, and not the owner of the hotel.
+Tell him, "You come and you face this man directly."

+But, I suspect that the question is yours, and not the owner of the hotel's.
 But you are not courageous enough to say that it is yours.
 People are so ashamed, even of asking authentic questions.
-Why are people so ashamed? - because to ask a question proves that they are ignorant.
-So people would like to hide behind somebody else's back - and this "owner of the Grand Hotel" is a perfect place to hide.
-People feel a little ashamed when they ask a question because the very idea "I am asking a question" means "I don't know."
+Why are people so ashamed? - because to ask a question proves that you are ignorant.
+So people would like to hide behind somebody else's back: now this "owner of the Grand Hotel" is a perfect place to hide.

-Once it happened...
+People feel a little ashamed when they ask a question, because the very idea that "I am asking a question," means that "I don't know."

-A man came to me and he said, "My friend has become impotent.
+Once it happened: A man came to me and he said, "My friend has become impotent.
 Can you suggest something?"